cauchyturing/kaggle_diabetic_RAM/README.md

 More detailed about RAM please see the CAM.ipynb and our report:

-Diabetic Retinopathy Detection via Deep Convolutional Networks for Discriminative Localization and Visual Explanation
+**Diabetic Retinopathy Detection via Deep Convolutional Networks for Discriminative Localization and Visual Explanation.**<br />
+Zhiguang Wang, Jianbo Yang <br />
 https://arxiv.org/pdf/1703.10757

 ### Installation